frederic-perez/AmE-dictionary/dictionary.md

 __angler__ _n_ _Fisher?_
 __anglers__
 __angling__ _v_ :three::hammer: _Giuliani seemed to be angling for secretary of state._
-__angst__ :nine: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
+__angst__ _n_ :nine: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
 __angsty__ :two::hammer:
 __anguish__ :two::hammer:
 __anguishes__ _v_